 - Add the tomato paste to the pan and mix well.
 Let the paste cook into the onions and garlic for about 5 minutes, stirring occasionally.
 Add the crushed tomatoes, balsamic vinegar and the stock.
 Let this come to a simmer and reduce for about 15 minutes, until it’s thick.

 - Remove from the heat and finish with the basil leaves and vodka if using.

-To make the béchamel sauce, melt the butter in a small saucepan over a medium heat.
+- Melt the butter in a small saucepan over medium heat.
 Add the flour and whisk over the heat until a thick paste forms.
 Slowly add the milk, whisking continuously.
-Whisk until the sauce turns thick and smooth.
-Season with salt and pepper.
+Whisk until the sauce turns thick and smooth—season with salt and pepper.

-To Make the pasta bake, cook the noodles according to the package instructions.
+- Cook the pasta according to the package instructions.
 Brown the sausages in a medium skillet, and drain on a paper towel.

 - Pour the béchamel in an oven proof baking dish and spread evenly over the bottom of the dish.